SOGIE Equality Bill

-Pass legislation history
+Past legislation history

 Prior to the 17th Congress

 A senate bill against discrimination on the basis of sexual orientation and gender identity was believed to have been first filed under the 11th Congress of the Philippines in 2000 by then-Senator Miriam Defensor-Santiago.
 On July 26, 2004, under the 13th Congress of the Philippines, Senator Defensor-Santiago filed the Employment Non-Discrimination bill which aims to prohibit employment discrimination on the basis of sexual orientation.
 Similar bills were refiled by her on the 14th (Anti-Discrimination bill of 2007) and 15th congress (Anti-Sexual Orientation Discrimination bill).

-In the House of Representatives, counterpart house bills were filed continuously by the representatives of Akbayan party-list starting with House Bill 634 filed during the 13th Congress of the Philippines on July 1, 2004, by then party-list Representative Etta Rosales.
+In the House of Representatives, counterpart house bills were filed continuously by the representatives of Akbayan party-list starting with House Bill 634 filed during the 13th Congress of the Philippines on July 1, 2004, by then party-list Representative Etta Rosales, together with fellow Akbayan Representatives Mario Aguja and Risa Hontiveros.
+In the 13th Congress of the Philippines, it was refiled by Akbayan representatives Risa Hontiveros and Walden Bello.
+In the 14th Congress of the Philippines, it was refiled by Akbayan representatives Walden Bello and Kaka Bag-ao, and with Bello and Barry Gutierrez by the 15th Congress of the Philippines.
+In the 16th Congress of the Philippines, it was refiled by Akbayan representative Tom Villarin.

 Similar measures continued to be filed by other senators during the 13th to 16th Congress but none have been successful.
 Example provided below are the first anti-discrimination senate bills from their respective congress: